aivarsk/tuxedo-examples/README.md

 ## toupper

 A classical first client-server application: the client sends a message to the server providing TOUPPER service  and receives the same message in uppercase.

+## blocking-tpacall

+Explore what happens under the hood of tpacall and how blocking timeout is implemented.

+## blocking-tpgetrply

+Explore what happens under the hood of tpgetrply and how blocking and transaction timeouts are implemented.